What is the key to a great snorkeling experience?

 Buying Instead of Renting Snorkel Gear

 There are a number reasons why you should buy your own snorkeling gear.
-Instead of using what’s provided by tour companies.
+Instead of using what mask and snorkel are provided by tour companies.

 You never know who was using the snorkel before you.
 Unless stated you also won’t know the sanitation process tour companies use.
 Or if this is strictly adhered to. it’s better to be safe with your own equipment than take your chances with unsanitary gear.